Skip to article frontmatterSkip to article content

 The earthkit and ecmwf-opendata package

-When using the ecmwf-opendata Python library, we set source to azure and data hosted on Microsoft’s Azure will be accessed.
+When using the ecmwf-opendata Python library, we set source to azure and data hosted on Microsoft’s Azure should be accessed.

 from ecmwf.opendata import Client